Community Road Safety Grant Program

 - Not align to any of those projects listed in the ‘What projects will not be funded’ section.

 NOTE: This program does not provide funding for permanent infrastructure treatments.
-Local Government Authorities looking to undertake such projects are encouraged to look at the TAC LGA Grants Program.
+Local Government Authorities looking to undertake such projects are encouraged to look at the TAC Local Government Grants Program.

 - Organisations who are primarily for-profit, including businesses